HalloAppInc/halloapp-android-pub/README.md

 Tool Windows -> Build Variants to toggle the Build Variant window.
 There likely is also a button on the left edge of Android Studio to toggle whether this window is visible.
-In the window you can select halloappDebug for building HalloApp and katchupDebug for building Katchup.
+In the window you can select halloappDebug for building HalloApp and katchupDebug for building Katchup by clicking on the right column to open up a dropdown menu and selecting the right option.
 If you only see options labeled debug and release, try forcing a Gradle sync by going to File -> Sync Project with Gradle Files.
 There also should be a button for this with an icon of an elephant in the upper right corner near the Device Manager